ipalermo/the-movie-db/README.md

 -------------

 ### Functionality
-The app is composed of 3 main screens.
+The app is composed of a single main screen where a list of popular movies is shown as soon as the app launches.
+The user hasthe possibility to search for a movie by keyword.
+The search is automatically executed while typing the search term.
+When the user continues typing, the old search is cancelled and a search for the new term is started.

 #### SearchFragment
-Allows you to search repositories on Github.
+Allows you to search movies on TMDB.
-Each search result is kept in the database in `RepoSearchResult` table where the list of repository IDs are denormalized into a single column.
+Each search result is kept in the database in `MovieSearchResult` table where the list of movie IDs are denormalized into a single column.
 The actual `Movie` instances live in the `Movie` table.

-Each time a new page is fetched, the same `RepoSearchResult` record in the Database is updated with the new list of repository ids.
+Each time a new page is fetched, the same `MovieSearchResult` record in the Database is updated with the new list of movie ids.

-**NOTE** The UI currently loads all `Movie` items at once, which would not perform well on lower end devices.
-Instead of manually writing lazy adapters, we've decided to wait until the built in support in Room is released.

-#### RepoFragment
-This fragment displays the details of a repository and its contributors.
-#### UserFragment
-This fragment displays a user and their repositories.

 ### Building
 You can open the project in Android studio and press run.
 ### Testing
 The project uses both instrumentation tests that run on the device and local unit tests that run on your computer.
 To run both of them and generate a coverage report, you can run:

 `./gradlew fullCoverageReport` (requires a connected device or an emulator)

 #### Device Tests
 ##### UI Tests
 The projects uses Espresso for UI testing.
 Since each fragment is limited to a ViewModel, each test mocks related ViewModel to run the tests.
 ##### Database Tests
 The project creates an in memory database for each database test but still runs them on the device.

 #### Local Unit Tests
 ##### ViewModel Tests
 Each ViewModel is tested using local unit tests with mock Repository implementations.
 ##### Repository Tests
 Each Repository is tested using local unit tests with mock web service and mock database.
 ##### Webservice Tests
 The project uses [MockWebServer][mockwebserver] project to test REST api interactions.